DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 The _Vektor_ module:

-- Designed for VCV Rack 2 application/plugin (v2.6.6, and more recent), either Free and Pro editions.
+- Designed for VCV Rack 2 (v2.6.6, or more recent), either "Free" and "Pro" editions.
 - 16HP wide.
 - 8 models (GUI themes), shown as animation at the top of this page!
-- Follow the _Use dark panels if available_ VCV Rack 2's option (from View menu), inside the module browser (_Aluminium_ for light panels, or _Absolute Night_ for dark panels).
+- From module browser, _Vektor_ module follows the **Use dark panels if available** VCV Rack 2's global option (from _View_ menu).
+For light panels, _Aluminium_ model is visible.
+For dark panels, _Absolute Night_ is visible, instead.
 - OLED blue display (**not a touchscreen**!).
 - Five "context" momentary buttons (overlooked by "line-like" red LEDs), located below OLED display, to select a specific oscillator (A, B, C, or D), the MIX ENVelope context, or the PROGRAM context (press the button where the LED is lit to access PROGRAM, all LED become unlit in this context).
 - Five lateral momentary buttons, used to select displayed parameter (TIP: blinking "cursor" indicates the selected parameter).